The Environment Court can be asked to make a declaration if matters under the RMA are unclear.

 A declaration can be sought for a range of reasons including to determine:

-- Whether or not a provision of a regional policy statement, regional plan or district plan gives effect to provisions in a national policy statement or is likely to be inconsistent with a water conservation order
+- Whether or not a provision of a regional policy statement, regional plan or district plan gives effect to provisions in a national policy statement, or national planning standards or is likely to be inconsistent with a water conservation order;

-- Whether an activity is a permitted, controlled discretionary, non-complying or prohibited activity
+- Whether an activity is a permitted, controlled discretionary, non-complying or prohibited activity; and

 A declaration cannot be sought as to whether a decision made by a consent authority to notify or not to notify an application for a resource consent was unauthorized or otherwise invalid.